What is it and how does it appear?

-It is a disease caused by an imbalance of the immune system.
-It is not contagious, the likelihood of having it is inherited.
+It is a disease caused by an imbalance in the immune system.
+It is not contagious, the likelihood of someone developing it is inherited.

-It most often appears with red plaques that have white scales on them.
-There are also forms where the lesions are small and round without or with a little scale (like drops) or have pus.
-Psoriasis can affect the nails (psoriatic onychomycosis) and joints (psoriatic arthritis).
+It most often appears as red plaques covered with white scales.
+There are also forms where the lesions are small and round with no or little scale (like drops) or have pus.
+Psoriasis can affect the nails (psoriatic onychomycosis) and the joints (psoriatic arthritis).

 Diagnosis

-Usually the diagnosis is made by the examination by the dermatologist, without blood tests.
-If there is any doubt, then the dermatologist may ask for a biopsy, that is, to examine under a microscope a few cells from a lesion.
+Diagnosis is usually made by examination by a dermatologist, without blood tests.
+If there is any doubt, the dermatologist may request a biopsy, which is to examine a few cells from a lesion under a microscope.

 Treatments for psoriasis

-Many different treatment options exist for psoriasis, depending on its severity and the specifics of each patient.
-The dermatologist assesses the situation and suggests the most appropriate treatment.
-Options include topical medications (creams or ointments), phototherapy, oral medications, or injectable medications.
-The most recent treatments are biologic drugs that have been able to safely control difficult cases of psoriasis.
+Many different treatment options exist for psoriasis, depending on its severity and the specificities of each patient.
+The dermatologist assesses the condition and recommends the most appropriate treatment.
+The options include topical medications (creams or ointments), phototherapy, oral medications, or medications administered in injectable form.
+The most recent treatments are biologic drugs that have managed to safely control difficult cases of psoriasis.

-Psoriasis treatments provide control of the disease – keeping the patient free of lesions but not a complete cure – that is, the certainty that when the medication is stopped the psoriasis will not recur.
+Psoriasis treatments ensure control of the disease - that the patient does not have lesions, but they do not offer a complete cure - that is, the certainty that psoriasis will not reappear upon discontinuation of the medication.

 Psoriasis and Associated Diseases (Comorbidities).

 Psoriasis is undoubtedly associated with comorbidities.
-These include psoriatic arthritis, obesity, cardiovascular risk factors, Crohn's disease and depression.
-The search for their possible existence and the relative awareness of the patient concerns dermatologists and is now part of the high level of care that all patients are entitled to.
+These include psoriatic arthritis, obesity, predisposing factors for cardiovascular events, Crohn's disease, and depression.
+Screening for their possible presence and patient awareness is a concern for dermatologists and is now part of the high-quality care that all patients are entitled to.

 Factors that aggravate it

-Psoriasis is aggravated by stress, by infections and by drugs (some anti-hypertensive and cardiac drugs, lithium etc.).
-It can also appear in areas of injuries or become worse after injuries.
+Psoriasis is aggravated by stress, infections, and medications (some anti-hypertensive and cardiac medications, lithium, etc.).
+It can also appear in areas of injury or become worse after injury.